 Whatever the reasoning, if the financials stack up many of us would prefer to keep our first home over selling it but ensure that it is a decision where your head overrules your heart.
 Try not to allow the emotional pull of selling “your first home, the place you brought your babies or fur kids home to” to overrule the numbers and become a financial drain.

-Rebecca Jarrett-Dalton is owner of Sydney-based mortgage broking firm Two Red Shoes (TRS), which she founded in 2012.
-Rebecca has 20 years of experience in the industry.
+Rebecca Jarrett-Dalton has 20 years of experience in the industry and is the owner of Sydney-based mortgage broking firm Two Red Shoes (TRS), which she founded in 2012.

 This article was reviewed by Editorial Campaigns Manager Maria Bekiaris before it was published as part of our fact-checking process.